SigmaGmbH/swisstronik-chain/.github/ISSUE_TEMPLATE/bug-reports.md

 Specify the severity and priority of the bug/vulnerability (e.g., High, Medium, Low, Critical) if applicable.

 ### 7. **Choose the Right Label**
-Choose the suitable tag or label that precisely represents the nature of the issue being resolved, indicating its specific category
+Choose the suitable tag or label that precisely represents the nature of the issue being resolved, indicating its specific category.

 ### 8. **Additional Context**
 (Optional)Share any relevant context, screenshots, logs, or error messages that can facilitate problem-solving and comprehensive understanding.

-**Thank you for contributing to the improvement of our project!**👨‍💻👩‍💻
+Thank you for contributing to the improvement of our project!👨‍💻👩‍💻

 ____